gbif/data-blog/content/post/2019-04-23-gbif-molecular-data-for-users.md

 The samples are prepared and sequenced.
 A popular growingly approach is [shotgun sequencing](https://en.wikipedia.org/wiki/Shotgun_sequencing), you might also see the term [high-throughput technology](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_methods) or NGS technology which is a catch-all term for an array of methods applying to genome sequencing, genome resequencing, transcriptome profiling (RNA-Seq), DNA-protein interactions (ChIP-sequencing), and epigenome characterization.

 When comparing data from different sources, it might be a good idea to check which technology was used and was its indented purpose: which organisms are targeted?
 Prokaryotes, eukaryotes, both?
 Which genomics regions are targeted?
-Is everything sequences or only the 16s?
-What is the error rate for these technology?
+Is everything sequenced or only the 16s?
+What is the error rate for this technology?
 What is the length of the sequences generated? etc.

 In any case, most of these methods will generate `reads` that are essentially short DNA sequences (represented in my figure by puzzle pieces).
 The goal will then be to figure out where these reads come from.